Day Eighteen on the Central Route of the Camino Portugués ~ Ponte de Lima to Rubiães, 17.7 Km (11 Miles)

 Negotiating a Steep Section on Muddy Dirt Road on day eighteen on the Central Route of the Portuguese CaminoRich Negotiating a Steep Section on Muddy Dirt Road

-In about 300 meters, the Camino turns to the right on another dirt road, where the road levels out, shown below.
+In about 300 meters, the Camino turns to the right onto another dirt road, where the road levels out, shown below.

 Road Levels Out on day eighteen on the Central Route of the Portuguese CaminoRoad Levels Out